Example: Simulating Election Poll Bias and Variance

 scenario_no_bias = np.count_nonzero(np.array(simulations_big) > 0) / 100000 scenario_bias = np.count_nonzero(np.array(simulations_bias_big) > 0) / 100000 print(scenario_no_bias, scenario_bias)

-The simulation shows that Trump’s lead is detected in only about one-third of the simulated polls.
-The spread of the histogram (below) of these results is narrower than the spread when only 1,500 voters were polled.
+The simulation shows that Trump’s lead is detected in only about one-third of the simulated biased scenario.
+The spread of the histogram of these results is narrower than the spread when only 1,500 voters were polled.
 Unfortunately, it’s narrowing in on the wrong value.
 We haven’t overcome the bias; we just have a more accurate picture of the biased situation.
 Big data has not come to the rescue.
-Additionaly, larger polls have other problems.
+Additionally, larger polls have other problems.
 They are often harder to conduct because pollsters are working with limited resources and efforts that go into improving the data scope are being redirected to expanding the poll.

 Text(0.5, 0, 'Trump Lead in the Sample')